 Ride a vintage funicular and open-air cable car to the top of this gorgeous mountain viewpoint near Lucerne.
 At the top, you’ll find a restaurant with a big panorama terrace, great place to enjoy traditional Swiss food like Älplermagronen (Swiss mac-n’cheese).

 Coming from Zürich?
-Try this Stanserhorn tour that includes a Lucerne city tour
+Try this Stanserhorn tour + Lucerne city tour (summer only)

 6. Bürgenstock – cliff walk & free-standing lift